westbrookdaniel/stories-for-reddit/README.md

 # stories-for-reddit

-Medium to long form story reader for reddit.
+Medium to long form story reader for reddit

 ## Building and running on localhost